alekvie/SER2NET-guide-FH/README.md

 ## Equipment Used

-- A Linux machine
+- A Linux machine (debian based)
 - A Windows machine
 - A micro-USB cable
-- A Raspberry Pi running Z-Wave JS UI
+- A Raspberry Pi for running Z-Wave JS UI
 - A Futurehome hub v1

 I followed this guide as a base: